 Of the dedicated open space, 7.35 acres would be on-site common areas or conservation areas and would represent approximately 55 percent of the project site.
 The common areas would be located primarily in the southern and western portions of the project site (referred to as "Lot A" in Figure 3-4).
+As shown in the Preliminary Plant Palate (Figure 3-5), a base foundation of toyon, Matilja poppy, and deer grass would be planted within the common areas to reduce erosion and provide base vegetation for tree planting to increase the tree canopy within the open space areas to screen the proposed development from the neighboring areas.
+Open space trees would include Italian Stone pines, olive trees, golden wattles, and coast live oaks.
 The landscaping of the conservation areas is not determined at this time; however, the intent is to utilize drought-tolerant native vegetation in order to restore the area to a natural habitat, including a provision for a nature trail.
-The trail would be a five-foot wide path with a three-foot high retaining wall on the upslope and three-foot high fence on the down slope (Figure 3-6 [Conceptual Trail Cross Section]).
+The trail would be a five-foot wide path with a three-foot high retaining wall on the upslope and three-foot high fence on the down slope (Figure 3-6-7 [Conceptual Trail Cross Section]).
 The fence would be designed to accent the natural habitat.
 The common area and trails would be open to the subdivision residents and the general public.